tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/introduction_to_widgets.md

 ### jQuery Mobile interface

-All widgets expose some API to the jQuery object.
-These "public" methods conform to **jQuery Mobile API** style and are fully compatible with the original library.
+All widget expose some API to the **jQuery** object, these "public" methods conform to **jQuery Mobile** API style and are fully compatible with the original library.

 You can instance, modify, fetch data from widgets using only this interface, not using original TAU API whatsoever.